RazConsta/RazConsta/README.md

 ## Thanks for checking my profile!
 Here is an overview of my school and work experience!

-- 🏫 In high school, I worked in a team and developed a <a href="https://github.com/JEElsner/HuntTheWumpus">Java-based trivia game</a> to participate in Micrososft's Hunt the Wumpus competition
+- 🏫 In high school, I worked in a team with some AP Computer Science classmates, and developed a <a href="https://github.com/JEElsner/HuntTheWumpus">Java-based trivia game</a> to participate in Micrososft's 2019 Hunt the Wumpus competition
-- 💼 I had an internship with West Monroe between June-August 2022
+- 💼 I had an internship with West Monroe between June - August 2022
- 	- For my internship project, I worked on a cryptocurrency tracking web app, working with React and Node.js
+ 	- For my internship project, I worked on a cryptocurrency tracking web app, using a React frontend, and Node.js backend
 - 🏫 I graduated University of Washington Tacoma with a Bachelor of Science in Computer Science and Systems and a Minor in Mathematics in Match 2023.
 	- 1️⃣ As part of <a href="https://myplan.uw.edu/course/#/courses/TCSS360">T CSS 360</a> (Software Development and Quality Assurance Techniques), I worked in a team and developed a
 		- <a href="https://github.com/drcapybara/OfficeEscape2">Java-based trivia game</a> with an advanced user interface